tomtom94/react-easy-ssr/README.md

 - You won't have access to what happen on the Server Side.
 Just go to [this project's page and you are done mate](https://github.com/tomtom94/react-easy-ssr/blob/master/src/server/index.tsx) :flushed:
 - According to `Next.js` you can just install `redux-thunk` not the other ones, so bad how can we play with `redux-saga`or `redux-observable` ? :rage:
 - You won't be able to touch the webpack compilation and all the parameters (what if you want to put the polyfills in dynamic imports because modern browsers don't need them you make win 119kb at opening time).
 How can you manage the complex module `workbox-webpack-plugin` to make a PWA, apparently it's already all done by Next.js [look at that this messy code](https://github.com/vercel/next.js/blob/canary/examples/progressive-web-app/next.config.js), we doubt it's done like you want.
 Look at this poor guy, it took him 2 years (from 2017 to 2019 lol) to make something special works with an easy webpack plugin [check the github issue](https://github.com/vercel/next.js/issues/3444) :grin:
-- You won't ever be able to use `renderToNodeStream` with Next.js & Gatsby.js forget it.
-You will only be able to use the old one React function `renderToString`, [so bad just check this github issue on their roadmap](https://github.com/vercel/next.js/issues/1209) and for [Gatsby.js they are even not talking about this check their issues](https://github.com/gatsbyjs/gatsby/issues?q=is%3Aissue+renderToNodeStream+).
+- You won't ever be able to use `renderToPipeableStream` with Next.js & Gatsby.js forget it.
+You will only be able to use the old one React function `renderToString`, [so bad just check this github issue on their roadmap](https://github.com/vercel/next.js/issues/1209) and for [Gatsby.js they are even not talking about this check their issues](https://github.com/gatsbyjs/gatsby/issues?q=is%3Aissue+renderToPipeableStream+).
 To me you can't make a switch to use one function or the other just with a boolean parameter true or false.
 It requires you to change part of the App's architecture, and also some modules you are using may not be compatible with (`redux-saga` and `react-jss` for example but we'll see this that later)
 - Do you find other reasons why not to use a framework ? make a contribution and commit something here

 We are making this because we need to make lobbying us, the developers.
 Upper-layer module of React are kind of side effect of open source community perfectionism.
 We are making upper-layer module of upper-layer module WTF ?